-To achieve the most effective results from the formula assessment, it is important that parents lodge their tax returns promptly and provide the Department of Human Services with accurate information about the care of the children.
+The formula assessment relies on having accurate information about parents’ incomes and care arrangements.
+For this reason, it is important that parents lodge their tax returns on time and provide DHS-Child Support with accurate information about the care of the children.

-If necessary, the Department of Human Services can collect payments of child support or maintenance from payers, and transfer it to payees.
-The Department of Human Services has a range of powers to enforce collection of child support debts if they are not paid voluntarily.
+If necessary, DHS-Child Support can collect payments of child support or maintenance from payers, and transfer these payments to payees.
+The Department has a range of powers to enforce collection of child support debts if they are not paid voluntarily.
 These powers include the ability to:

 Child Support, Centrelink and the Family Assistance Office share information about the amount of child support calculated in an assessment, and about the level of care each person provides for the children.
-If the Department of Human Services is collecting the payments, information can also be provided about the actual amount of child support transferred.
+If DHS-Child Support is collecting the payments, information can also be provided to Centrelink about the actual amount of child support paid or received.